 We’d been going to Vapiano’s for our pasta fix up until when everything closed, and we’d been craving it ever since.
-Unfortunately, they don’t deliver to our location, so we had to look for an alternative.
+Unfortunately, Vapiano’s has closed down for good ;(, so we had to look for an alternative.
 Thankfully, thanks to the ratings on the Seamless app yet again, we found Rosella’s Pizzeria and we weren’t disappointed.

 So far we’ve had Mushroom Fettuccine Alfredo and Garlic and Broccoli Linguine and they were both delicious.
-The price is very reasonable and the portions are huge!
+The prices are reasonable and the portions are huge!
 Check out their menu here.

-This is our go-to for when we’re feeling a bit healthy, which is more often than you’d think, despite the amount of “durt” in this blog post.
+This is our go-to for when we’re being good, which is more often than you’d think, despite the amount of “durt” in this blog post.

 Essentially, it’s like Sprout or Chopped, but with a Mediterranean twist.
-Kale, Hummus, Harissa, Mediterranean chicken, feta, Tzatziki, and pickled red onion all served in a bowl – it’s absolutely delicious and pretty too.
+Kale, Hummus, Harissa, Mediterranean chicken, feta, Tzatziki, and pickled red onion all served in a bowl – it’s absolutely delicious.
 The portions are huge and it’s reasonably priced too.
 They have vegan and veggie options too.
 Menu is here.

 Thanks for reading!